ETF Investing: Unlocking New Market Opportunities

 Flexibility

-With a wide range of types—stock, bond, commodity, currency, etc.—ETFs offer investment options for almost any financial goal.
+With a wide range of types—stock, bond, commodity, currency, etc.—ETF offer investment options for almost any financial goal.

 1. Leverage Risk